for THE PITCHING PROCESS

 We want these guidelines to go into effect on Labor Day, September 2nd 2019.
 We are hoping that in the coming month, all of us in the industry can begin testing out these guidelines, adapting them to our personal work styles, and finding the potential pitfalls that still need to be ironed out.
 This way, by the time Labor Day comes, we will be ready to all agree to hold each other to a new standard and begin a new phase of our industry together.

-If you believe in our mission and these guidelines, we need you to publicly pledge your support.
+Whether you’re a director, producer, musician, label commissioner, or production company, or anyone else who wants to see our industry change, we need you to publicly pledge your support for our mission and guidelines.
 We know that the unpredictable nature of music video production won’t always make this easy, but by pledging your support you are agreeing to adhere to these guidelines to the best of your ability given your circumstances.
 The more companies and individuals who pledge their support, the stronger this document becomes.
 Pledge your support below!

 Subscribe to our email list for important updates & information on upcoming events